gfickel/postgirl/README.md

 ## Used libs
 I'm using the excelent [Dear ImGui](https://github.com/ocornut/imgui) for GUI, created using the [Immediate Mode Gui](https://www.youtube.com/watch?v=Z1qyvQsjK5Y) architecture.
 It is a very easy intuitive way to create GUIs, so I suggest that you take a look if you don't know about it.
 I've also decided to use OpenGL3 as the backend since it should be easy to link and compile in any platform, but I really know much about the other alternatives.

-For the HTTP requests I'm using [libcurl](https://curl.haxx.se/libcurl/), but it was not so easy to incorporate it's code in here so yourself should install it on your system (check Dependencies).
+For the HTTP requests I'm using [libcurl](https://curl.haxx.se/libcurl/), but it was not so easy to incorporate it's code in here so you should install it on your system (check Dependencies).

 ## Dependencies